-Hong Kong braces for mass protests against bill allowing extraditions to China
+Hong Kong braces for new mass protests against planned extraditions to China

 “If you press ahead and bulldoze the bill through LegCo, then you will probably get the legislation passed, but at huge political cost and damage to the international credibility of HK for due process when reforming its legislation,” Webb said.

-Additional reporting by Kane Wu, Anne Marie Roantree, Felix Tam; Writing by Anne Marie Roantree; Editing by Paul Tait and Nick Macfie
+Additional reporting by Kane Wu, James Pomfret, Greg Torode, Anne Marie Roantree, Felix Tam and Vimvam Tong; Writing by Anne Marie Roantree; Editing by Paul Tait and Nick Macfie